Music-Open Studies, BMUS

 The Open Studies major allows students to focus on diverse fields such as music of other cultures, piano pedagogy, music technology, sound engineering, theatre, social or behavioral science, or any other areas of particular interest.
 Open Studies requires completion of the common requirements for all BMUS degrees and a minimum of 130 semester hours of credit for graduation.

-Admission to Open Studies is initiated by petition to a committee of three faculty members, the open studies adviser, and the associate dean of the College of Fine and Applied Arts.
+Admission to Open Studies is initiated by petition to a committee of three faculty members, the open studies adviser, and the assistant dean of undergraduate affairs in the College of Fine and Applied Arts.
 Additional information may be obtained from the:

 Music Admissions Office